 Court hearing to convene the meeting of the relevant class of creditors and/or members

 - whether the suggested classes for voting purposes seem correct; and

 - the likelihood of the scheme being approved; if the court does not think that there is any chance of approval being given by the creditors and/or members, it will not grant an order to convene the meeting

 It is possible to challenge a scheme of arrangement on certain grounds, such as that a class was constituted incorrectly.
-Therefore, it is vital that serious consideration is given to the classification of the creditors and/or members in order to minimise the risk of this occurring.
+Therefore, it is vital that serious consideration is given to the classification of the creditors and/or members to minimise the risk of this occurring.
 To be in the same class, the class members must have similar (not necessarily identical) rights to each other in order that they can discuss the scheme terms and arrangements between themselves.
 Whether the classes are constituted correctly will depend on the individual scheme and the circumstances, although professional advisors can assist here.

 Court hearing to sanction the scheme of arrangement